henriksod/Fabrik2DArduino/README.md

 * This solver is simple to use.

-* It is as fast as trigonometric IK solvers, but allows arbitrary joint configurations.
+* It is as fast as analytical IK solvers, but allows arbitrary joint configurations.

 * It lets you specify (x, y) coordinates and it will compute the joint angles required for the end of the manipulator (end effector) to reach the desired position with up to 3 degrees of freedom (DOF).